 Major research efforts since 1975 with colleagues in the Massachusetts General Hospital Transplant Center, and the Transplantation Biology Research Center (TBRC) laboratories have produced many important contributions to the diagnosis, pathogenesis, and treatment of renal allograft rejection, and are supported by several NIH and industrial grants.
 The TBRC Laboratories in the Center for Transplantation Sciences (CTS) comprises two laboratories: Genetic Engineering Laboratory and the Organ Transplantation Tolerance & Xenotransplantation Laboratory.
 New efforts in the Colvin Laboratory focus on mechanisms of inducing tolerance to kidney allografts in humans using mixed chimerism approaches, the mechanisms of antibody mediated chronic rejection, the role of T regulatory cells (Foxp3) in graft acceptance, and mechanisms and in vivo assessment of fibrosis.
 These are funded by grants from the NIH, including program projects and several multicenter clinical trials grants.

 - Robert B. Colvin, MD, Benjamin Castleman Professor of Pathology Emeritus, Subspecialty Head

 - R. Neal Smith, MD, PhD, Associate Professor of Pathology

-The Renal Pathology Service receives diagnostic biopsies from the MGH (72%) as well as outside consult cases.
-In 2009 we had approximately 400 cases, of which 37% are transplants.
-The sources include local community nephrologists, the National Kidney Institute in Manila, The Philippines, and contracts with WorldCare (Saudi Arabia) and with the United Arab Emirates.
-Second opinion cases are received from many US sources.
-In addition we serve as the reference diagnostic pathology site for several NIH and industry sponsored multicenter trials, which typically provide 300 to 500 additional samples per year.
+The Renal Pathology Service receives diagnostic biopsies from the Mass General Hospital (72%) as well as outside consult cases.
+In 2013 approximately 400 cases were examined, of which 37% were for transplants.
+Primary and second opinion cases are sent to us from all over the United States and abroad.
+The Renal service is the reference diagnostic pathology site for several NIH and industry-sponsored multicenter trials, which typically provide 300 to 500 additional samples per year.
+The laboratory receives thousands of serum samples for reference testing for anti-GBM antibodies, ANCA and anti-PLA2R.